zry98/movistar-home-hacks/README.en.md

 All trademarks, service marks, product names, and logos mentioned in this repository are the property of their respective owners.
 Their use here is **solely for identification and descriptive purposes**, to refer to the original device and services in a factual manner.

-This software is provided **"as-is"** and is intended **for personal, educational, and research purposes only**.
+This project is provided **"as-is"** and is intended **for personal, educational, and research purposes only**.

 * No part of this project should be interpreted as an attempt to **circumvent security protections** or to **infringe upon intellectual property rights**.
 * Following the guides or instructions in this repository will certainly **void the warranty** of your device and may violate your service agreement or contract.
 * You are **solely responsible** for ensuring that your use of this project complies with all applicable laws, terms of service, and agreements.
 * The authors of this project assume **no liability** for any damages or legal issues that may result from its use.

-If you represent Movistar, Telefónica, MitraStar, or Askey and have concerns about the content of this repository, please open an issue or contact the repository owner ([@zry98](https://github.com/zry98]) directly, who will address it promptly.
+If you represent Movistar, Telefónica, MitraStar, or Askey and have concerns about the content of this repository, please open an Issue [here](https://github.com/zry98/movistar-home-hacks/issues/new) or contact the repository owner ([@zry98](https://github.com/zry98]) directly, who will address it promptly.

 ## Aviso legal